-For a special dinner why not cook this steak with pink peppercorn sauce?
+For a special dinner why not cook this steak with pink peppercorn sauce and mushrooms?
 It's great for a steak night at home and a recipe your family will love if they like red meat and creamy sauces!

 What are pink peppercorns?

 It might surprise you but pink peppercorns are not actually pepperscorns at all!
 They are the same size as regular black peppercorns and have a slightly peppery taste but that is where the similarity ends.
-They are actually the dried berries of the Peruvian Peppertree.
+Pink peppercorns are actually the dried berries of the Peruvian Peppertree.

 Can you use black peppercorns instead of pink in this sauce?